htcondor/htcondor/docs/admin-manual/hooks.rst

        None.
     Standard input given to the hook
        The first line will be the information on route that the job matched including the route name.
-This information will be formated as a classad.
+This information will be formatted as a classad.
        If the route has a  ``TargetUniverse`` or ``GridResource`` they will be included in the classad.
 The route information classad will be followed by a separator line of dashes like ``------`` followed by a newline.